coderefinery/git-intro/content/recovering.md

   $ git log --oneline

-  dd4472c (HEAD -> master) we should not forget to enjoy 2bb9bb4 add half an onion
+  dd4472c (HEAD -> main) we should not forget to enjoy 2bb9bb4 add half an onion
   2d79e7e adding ingredients and instructions
   ```